-Primavera P6 is a software which effectively helps organise and manage large-scale projects.
-It is a comprehensive software tool created by Oracle and favoured by many project managers and planning engineers within numerous industries, such as construction, engineering and IT.
+Primavera P6 and Synchro are both software which effectively helps to organise and manage large-scale projects.
+Primavera P6 is a comprehensive software tool created by Oracle and favoured by many project managers and planning engineers within numerous industries, such as construction, engineering and IT.
 Primavera P6 is the newest version of the software and widely used.
 It is understood globally to be a fundamental software that makes managing projects from beginning to completion easier, with the ability to track progress throughout the lifecycle of a project.
 This CPD lesson provided by the Association of Planning Engineers will run through the effective operation of the Primavera software, how to get the most out of it and how to use it to successfully track the progress of your team and their individual projects.

 Gaining CPD hours is an important tool within your professional development.
 Continuing Professional Development is a way to ensure your knowledge within your profession is kept up-to-date and any new methods or techniques within your role are learned to ensure best practice.
 Individuals within certain industries must complete mandatory CPD hours each year, by completing online courses, independent study or on-the-job training, for example.
 Members of professional associations must also complete a level of CPD learning in order to fulfil membership requirements.
 This is both mutually beneficial for the participants and the association, since professional skills create a knowledge bank within the association, making networking events extremely valuable.

 Throughout this CPD lesson, you’ll complete a guaranteed set of learning objectives.
 These learning outcomes include the following:

 - Learn how to create a project and add collaborating project managers, schedule costs and allocate resources appropriately.

 - Manage workflow approval and roles of individuals across all project platforms to view progress in real-time.